LLM-Guided Search for Deletion-Correcting Codes: Method

-The sampled priority functions are sorted by their cluster score, with the lower-scoring function first and the higher-scoring function as an example for improvement.
-The prompt is framed as a code completion task and ends with the header of a new priority function for the LLM to improve the higher-scoring example.
+We construct few-shot prompts by sampling twice from the database to obtain two priority functions.
+Sampling is done without replacement for diverse examples.
+The functions are sorted by their cluster $\operatorname{scores}$, with the lower-scoring one first and the higher-scoring one second as target for improvement.
+The prompt is framed as a code completion task, ending with the header of a new function for the LLM to complete.
+The initial prompt is shown in Figure~\ref{prompt}.

-The prompt is passed through a pretrained LLM to generate a new priority function.
-We use StarCoder2-15B \citep{lozhkov_starcoder_2024}, an open-access model with 15 billion parameters trained on The Stack v2 dataset (775B tokens from 600+ programming languages) and additional tokens from sources like pull requests, issues, Jupyter notebooks, and StackOverflow, totaling 913B tokens.
+We use StarCoder2-15B \citep{lozhkov2024starcoder} to generate new priority functions.
+StarCoder2-15B is an open-access model with 15B parameters trained on The Stack v2 dataset (775B tokens from 600+ programming languages) and additional tokens from sources like pull requests, issues, Jupyter notebooks, and Stack Overflow, totaling 913B tokens.

-\textbf{Step 3: Evaluating the new priority function on graphs.} We evaluate the new priority function as follows.
-For each evaluation input consisting of a code length \( n \) and a deletion correction parameter \( s \), we construct an independent set \(\mathcal{I}\) in the graph \( G \) using the new priority function, as described in Section~\ref{problem:statement}.
-If the function is not executable (e.g., due to syntax errors), it is discarded.

-The evaluator assigns a score to the priority function using the scoring function \(\operatorname{score}(f)\).
-We use the independent set size obtained for the longest code length \( n \) in the evaluation input as the score, as we found this to outperform aggregate metrics such as averaging independent set sizes across all evaluation inputs (see Appendix \ref{scoring:fnc}).
-A priority function is said to be optimal if it constructs maximum independent sets for all evaluation inputs $n \in [6,11]$ and a single deletion $s=1$, where the maximum is known.

-\textbf{Step 4: Deduplication and storing the new priority function.} The evaluated priority function is stored on the same island \( j \) from which the few-shot examples in Step 1 are sampled.
-Each island serves as an independent program database to promote diversity.
-The independent set sizes achieved by the priority function over the evaluation inputs are compared to existing clusters on island \( j \).
-If no cluster exists with priority functions that achieve the same independent set sizes, the function forms a new cluster and is assigned \(\operatorname{score}(f)\).

-If a matching cluster exists, we apply our deduplication step to improve exploration and encourage the LLM to generate priority functions with distinct logic rather than minor syntactic variations.
-Two functions are considered duplicates if they produce the same hash value, computed from the priority scores they assign to each sequence.
-If the function is not a duplicate, it is assigned to the matching cluster, where all functions share the same $\operatorname{score}(f)$, denoted as $\operatorname{score}_i$ in Step~1.
-If it is a duplicate, it is discarded.

-Our deduplication step allows finding good priority functions with fewer functions processed (generated, evaluated, and stored) by avoiding prompts that include functionally identical examples differing only in syntax (see Appendix~\ref{deduplication}).

-Each island in the program database is initialized with the same trivial priority function shown in Figure \ref{prompt}, which assigns equal priority to all sequences.